darunbjork/smart-home-automation-api/README.md

     ```ini
     PORT=3000
     NODE_ENV=development
-    MONGO_URI=mongodb://mongodb:27017/smart-home-db
+    MONGO_URI=mongodb://mongodb:27017/smarthome?replicaSet=rs0
     JWT_SECRET= # Your JWT secret key
-    REFRESH_SECRET= # Your JWT refresh secret key
+    JWT_REFRESH_SECRET= # Your JWT refresh secret key
-    ACCESS_TOKEN_EXPIRY=1h
-    REFRESH_TOKEN_EXPIRY=7d
+    ACCESS_TOKEN_EXPIRES_IN=1h
+    REFRESH_TOKEN_EXPIRES_IN=7d
     LOG_LEVEL=debug
+    MQTT_BROKER_URL=mqtt://localhost:1883 # Added for MQTT integration
     ```
-    (Note: `JWT_SECRET` and `REFRESH_SECRET` should be long, random strings for production.)
+    (Note: `JWT_SECRET` and `JWT_REFRESH_SECRET` should be long, random strings for production.)

 ### Running the Project

-The project is configured to run using Docker Compose, which will spin up both the Node.js API and a MongoDB instance.
+The project is configured to run using Docker Compose, which will spin up the Node.js API, an embedded MQTT broker, and a MongoDB instance.

 1.  **Build and run the containers:**
     ```bash
     docker-compose up --build
     ```
     This command will build the Docker images and start the services.
-The API will be available at `http://localhost:3000`.
+The API will be available at `http://localhost:3000`, and the MQTT broker will be accessible on port `1883`.

 ## 📚 Project Evolution: A Day-by-Day Journey